 Antibiotics became a routine treatment for ulcers.
 As result, ulcers are a much less common cause of distress.

 Before the antibiotic era, colonization of the stomach with H. pylori was extremely widespread.
 Yet only a small fraction of people harboring the bacteria ever got peptic ulcers.
-Recently, scientists have begun to explore the potential upside in our relationship with H. pylori.
+Is there an upside to our relationship with H. pylori?